 – ask for a business card or other identifying information about the owner of the pedicab and the person operating it;

-– verify the rate per minute with the driver before starting your trip.
+– verify the rate per minute with the driver before starting your trip, or arrange for a flat fee, not a per person fee.

 Of course, you can agree on a set price for the trip, but it must not be for an amount that is higher than that indicated by the trip expressed in a per minute charge (rates must be stated in dollar amounts per minute).
 So a ten minute trip at $3.00 per minute can only be $30.00 for the entire group aboard, although it can also be discounted.